Tracing just-in-time compilation: Optimization and code-generation phase

 Traces are easy to optimize, since they represent only one execution path, which means that no control flow exists and needs no handling.
-Typical optimizations include constant-subexpression elimination, dead code elimination, register allocation, invariant-code motion, constant folding, and escape analysis.
+Typical optimizations include common-subexpression elimination, dead code elimination, register allocation, invariant-code motion, constant folding, and escape analysis.

 After the optimization, the trace is turned into machine code.
 Similarly to optimization, this is easy due to the linear nature of traces.

 Execution

 After the trace has been compiled to machine code, it can be executed in subsequent iterations of the loop.
 Trace execution continues until a guard fails.

 History

 Whereas the idea of JITs reaches back to the 1960s, tracing JITs have become used more often only recently.
 The first mention of an idea that is similar to today's idea of tracing JITs was in 1970.
-It was observed that compiled code could be derived from an interpreter at run-time by simply storing the actions performed during interpretation.
+It was observed that compiled code could be derived from an interpreter at runtime by simply storing the actions performed during interpretation.

 The first implementation of tracing is Dynamo, "a software dynamic optimization system that is capable of transparently improving the performance of a native instruction stream as it executes on the processor".
 To do this, the native instruction stream is interpreted until a "hot" instruction sequence is found.
 For this sequence an optimized version is generated, cached and executed.

 Dynamo was later extended to DynamoRIO.
 One DynamoRIO-based project was a framework for interpreter construction that combines tracing and partial evaluation.
 It was used to "dynamically remove interpreter overhead from language implementations".

 In 2006, HotpathVM, the first tracing JIT compiler for a high-level language was developed.
-This VM was capable of dynamically identifying frequently executed bytecode instructions, which are traced and then compiled to machine code using static single assignment (SSA) construction.
+This VM was capable of dynamically identifying frequently executed bytecode instructions, which are traced and then compiled to machine code using static single-assignment form (SSA) construction.
 The motivation for HotpathVM was to have an efficient JVM for resource constrained mobile devices.

 Another example of a tracing JIT is TraceMonkey, one of Mozilla’s JavaScript implementations for Firefox (2009).
-TraceMonkey compiles frequently executed loop traces in the dynamic language JavaScript at run-time and specializes the generated code for the actual dynamic types occurring on each path.
+TraceMonkey compiles frequently executed loop traces in the dynamic language JavaScript at runtime and specializes the generated code for the actual dynamic types occurring on each path.

 Another project that utilizes tracing JITs is PyPy.
 It enables the use of tracing JITs for language implementations that were written with PyPy's translation toolchain, thus improving the performance of any program that is executed using that interpreter.
 This is possible by tracing the interpreter itself, instead of the program that is executed by the interpreter.

 Tracing JITs have also been explored by Microsoft in the SPUR project for their Common Intermediate Language (CIL).
 SPUR is a generic tracer for CIL, which can also be used to trace through a JavaScript implementation.